kriersd/ICP_CloudNative_Workshop_00/lab03/README.md

 __3. Enter the URL for the IBM Cloud Private console.

 __4. Login with the credentials you were given by the instructor.

-**The IBM Cloud Private Dashboard will be displayed.
-Note that there are high level displays for the nodes, storage, deployments and more included for this IBM Cloud Private environment.
-These will be discussed in more detail at a later time.**

 __5. After you into the IBM Cloud Private console , click on the white circle with the black head and shoulders in the far right and select Configure client.